duttp/duttp.github.io/index.md

 ---
-layout: default
+layout: home     # ← "home", not "default"
-title: "Professor Pushan Dutt"
+title: "Pushan Dutt"
 ---

-# Pushan Dutt
-Professor of Economics and Political Science
-INSEAD

 Welcome to my academic homepage.

-*(Add or edit sections below this line as you like.)*
+(Add or edit sections below this line as you like.)